appscode/blog/content/post/openshift-mongodb/index.md

 { "_id" : ObjectId("60938f7a2bfe705fb488fb17"), "name" : "batman" }
 ```

 > The recovery has been successful.
-If you faced any difficulties in the recovery process you can reach out to us through [EMAIL](mailto:support@appscode.com?subject=Stash%20Recovery%20Failed%20in%20OpenShift).
+If you faced any difficulties in the recovery process, you can reach out to us through [EMAIL](mailto:support@appscode.com?subject=Stash%20Recovery%20Failed%20in%20OpenShift).

 ## Support